thelastpenguin/HarmonyMedia/README.md

 Harmony TV is an social video watching site!
 Create a lobby, setup a playlist and invite your friends to watch some movies with you!
+## TODO: find and fix all of the race conditions that I am sure are everywhere in this backend... yepyep.
 ## Development Stack

  - the server component is coded in golang and the web view is coded in reactjs (see the react-app subdirectory)